davidbwaikato/smokeandmirrors-gce-socketio/01-Baseline-GCE-VM.md

   git clone https://github.com/davidbwaikato/smokeandmirrors-gce-socketio.git web-chat
 ```

-## Next Step
+## Next Stage

-The next step is to install and run a NodeJS web server running over
+The next stage is to install and run a NodeJS web-server running over
 http on port 3000, which you will access in the first instance directly.

   * [02-NodeJS-WebServer.md](./02-NodeJS-WebServer.md)